syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 ## Creating a simple Chart from scratch

-A new chart can be created or an existing chart can be modified using the WChart instance.
-The following code snippet illustrates how to create a new chart.
+A new chart can be created or an existing chart can be modified by using the WChart instance.
+The following code example illustrates how to create a new chart.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add section to the document
+//Adds section to the document

 IWSection sec = document.AddSection();

-//Add paragraph to the section
+//Adds paragraph to the section

 IWParagraph paragraph = sec.AddParagraph();

-//Create and Append chart to the paragraph
+//Creates and Appends chart to the paragraph

 WChart chart = paragraph.AppendChart(446, 270);

-//Set chart type
+//Sets chart type

 chart.ChartType = OfficeChartType.Pie;

-//Set chart title
+//Sets chart title

 chart.ChartTitle = "Best Selling Products";